manisha-jaiswal/Voice-based-Email-service-for-visually-challenged-people/README.md

          ones from inbox or sent mail.
 If at any time the user needs to retrieve a mail which was deleted it can be done from this option

+  APPLICATION

+       This project is proposed for the betterment of society.
+This project aims to help the visually impaired people to be a part of growing digital India by using internet and also aims to make life of such people quite easy.
+Also, the success of this project will also encourage developers to build something more useful for visually impaired or illiterate people, who also deserves an equal standard in society

+  Conclusion

+       In this paper we have proposed a system which will help the visually impaired people to access email services efficiently.
+This system will help in overcoming some drawbacks that were earlier faced by the blind people in accessing emails.
+We have eliminated the concept of using keyboard shortcuts along with screen readers which will help reducing the cognitive load of remembering keyboard shortcuts.
+Also any naive user who does not know the location of keys on the keyboard need not worry as keyboard usage is eliminated.
+The user only needs to follow the instructions given by the IVR and use mouse clicks accordingly to get the respective services offered.
+Other than this the user might need to feed in information through voice inputs when specified.